-Chemical Organization A is a national organization that operates 40 facilities with 9,000 employees throughout the United States.
-Stakeholders of the organization include employees, shareholders, and government regulators.
-Chemical Organization A is concerned with the resilience of its control systems.
-The security of the systems and information are essential to maintaining reliable operations.
-These security programs must have strong board and senior management level support, integration of security activities and controls throughout the organization's business processes, and clear accountability for carrying out security responsibilities.
+Emergency Services Organization A is an organization that operates in a midsize county.
+Stakeholders of the organization include responders, dispatchers, and government representatives.
+Emergency Services Organization A is concerned with the resilience of its dispatch systems.
+The security of the systems and information is essential to maintaining reliable operations.
+These security programs must have strong management-level support, integration of security activities and controls throughout the organization's business processes, and clear accountability for carrying out security responsibilities.